-Everyone’s visit to Sri Lanka will most likely involve a beach, especially if you have kids.
+Everyone’s Sri Lanka itinerary will most likely involve a beach, especially if you have kids.
 Sri Lanka boasts some of the best beaches in the world and kids will love playing in the fine pristine sand and jumping in the turquoise waters.
 There are also some great surf spots for older kids.
 But how do you choose the best beach for your family?
 We have only visited Mirissa and the beaches around Arugam Bay.
 So, we reached out to some top family travel bloggers to find out their favourite family beaches in Sri Lanka.

 But first, just a few things to consider…